 When digging potatoes, always use a fork.
 This reduces the number of potatoes you damage and stops you slicing straight through a handsome prizewinner.
 I used to do this loads, but now I gently loosen the soil with a fork, before scraping away with a trowel.

 If you can find a nice, sunny day to harvest then all the better, as potatoes benefit from a few hours of drying out before storage.
 Lay them on the ground in a nice warm position, and then roughly clean the mud and soil off the skin.
 Store in paper or hessian sacks in a frost-free and dark place if possible.
 Under the worktop in my shed normally does the trick for me.

 Over the winter, the potatoes may begin to shoot, but these can just be pulled off before cooking.

 Can You Leave Potatoes in the Ground?

 During lazy or busy years, I have left my potatoes in the soil into November.
-As long as the soil doesn’t become soggy or suffer a frost, then from my experience the spuds are quite content.
-Don’t leave it too late before digging up though, ground can get soggy very quickly once Winter sets in.
+As long as the soil doesn’t become soggy or suffer a frost, then from my experience, the spuds are quite content.
+Don’t leave it too late before digging up though, the ground can get soggy very quickly once Winter sets in.